nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 The :file:`zephyr.dts` file contains the entire hardware-related configuration of the system in the devicetree format.
 The header file contains the same kind of information, but with defines usable by source code.

-For more information, see :ref:`configure_application` and Zephyr's :ref:`zephyr:dt-guide`.
+For more information, see :ref:`configuring_devicetree` and Zephyr's :ref:`zephyr:dt-guide`.
 In particular, :ref:`zephyr:set-devicetree-overlays` explains how to use devicetree and its overlays to customize an application's devicetree.

 .. _configure_application_sw: